My 5 Favorite Cake Tools For Wedding Cakes

 david austin rose gumpaste petals

-4. A five-petal rose cutter.
-Good for quick roses and other petally-type flowers.
+Five petal rose cutters are good for quick roses and other petally-type flowers.
 Get a few sizes for variety.

 how to make fondant pearls

-5. A silicone pearl mold.
-I use this all the time and wouldn’t want to go without it.
+I use a silicone pearl mold all the time and wouldn’t want to go without it.
 It makes sizing fondant pearls super-easy.

 Even though I re-roll them and don’t use them straight out of the mold, it cuts down on my pearl-making time.